MicrosoftDocs/azure-devops-docs/docs/pipelines/release/automate-terraform.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]
 ::: moniker-end

-[Terraform](https://www.terraform.io/intro/index.html) is a tool for building, changing and versioning infrastructure safely and efficiently.
+Terraform is an open-source infrastructure as code (IaC) tool to manage cloud services.
 Terraform can manage existing and popular cloud service providers as well as custom in-house solutions.

-Configuration files describe to **Terraform** the components needed to run a single application or your entire datacenter.
-Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.
-As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.
+Using Terraform you can define and provision your infrastructure components in config files using an easy to learn declarative language: HashiCorp Configuration Language (HCL).

-In this tutorial, you learn about:
+In this tutorial, you will learn about:

 > [!div class="checklist"]
 > * The structure of a Terraform file
 > * Building an application using an Azure CI pipeline
-> * Deploying resources using Terraform in an Azure CD pipeline
+> * Deploying resources using Terraform and Azure CD pipeline

 ## Prerequisites

 1. A Microsoft Azure account.
 1. An Azure DevOps account.
-1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform) to provision the tutorial project on your Azure DevOps organization.
-This URL automatically selects the Terraform template in the demo generator.
+1. Set up the demo project using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform).

 <a name="examine-terraform-file"></a>

 ## Examine the Terraform file in your source code

-This tutorial uses the PartsUnlimited project, which is a sample eCommerce website developed using .NET Core.
-You will examine the Terraform file that defines the Azure resources required to deploy PartsUnlimited website.
+This tutorial uses the PartsUnlimited project, a sample eCommerce website developed using .NET Core.
+The Terraform config file defines the Azure resources required to deploy our web application.

-1. Navigate to the project created earlier using the Azure DevOps Demo Generator.

-1. In the **Repos** tab of **Azure Pipelines**, select the **terraform** branch.
+1. Select **Repos** then select the **terraform** branch.

     ![Selecting the terraform branch](media/automate-terraform/select-branch.png)